A gripping Gothic tale of possession, madness and murder

-Outstanding in its lyrical evocation of a bygone Welsh rural life, Harvest Home is also a tautly-written psychological study of a man driven mad by desire.
-It draws on tales of the wreckers then active on the Welsh sea-coast, the legend of Blodeuwedd from the Mabinogi, and superstitions associated with ‘Nos Galan Gaeaf’ (All Hallows Eve) when spirit voices call out the names of those soon to die.
-Hilda Vaughan’s portrayal of ‘Abercoran’ (an ancient name for Laugharne where she often stayed) vividly depicts its haunting estuarine landscape as well as weaving in some of the folklore and folk-customs associated with the area.
+A lyrical evocation of Welsh rural life, Harvest Home is also a tautly-written psychological study of a man driven mad by desire which draws on the history of wreckers then active on the Welsh sea-coast, the legend of Blodeuwedd from the Mabinogi, and superstitions associated with ‘Nos Calangaeaf’ (All Hallows Eve) when spirit voices call out the names of those soon to die.
+Hilda Vaughan’s portrayal of ‘Abercoran’ (another name for Laugharne where she often stayed) vividly depicts its striking estuarine landscape as well as using some of the folklore associated with the area.